 Pay transparency and equal pay are no longer just ideals in the European Union.
 On March 30th, the European Parliament voted to adopt the EU’s pay equity and transparency directive.
 The aim is to ensure equal pay for equal work regardless of gender.

 Each member state will now have to devise its own laws to implement the directive, but the impact on workers, companies, and economies promises to be huge.
 And, similar laws could be coming to the US soon.

 From an employer perspective, is this just an added burden or is there an upside to pay transparency and equity?
 What are the costs and benefits?
 What’s in it for employees?

 A long road to equal pay

-The concept of equal pay has been around in the European Union (EU) for at least sixty-five years, but the actual implementation has been a slow and ongoing process.
+The concept of equal pay has been around in the European Union (EU) for at least sixty-five years, and the societal drivers of pay inequality have developed over perhaps 250 years, but the actual implementation of pay equity has been a slow and ongoing process.

 1957.
 The principle of equal pay for equal work has been enshrined in the EU since as early as the Treaty of Rome in 1957.
 However, in the early years of the EU, equal pay for equal work was limited to the principle of non-discrimination on the grounds of gender.

 1970s and 80s.
 The first EU directive on equal pay was adopted in 1975, requiring member states to ensure that men and women receive equal pay for equal work.
 Another directive in 1986 extended the principle of equal pay to cover equal treatment in social security schemes.